 The force of the impact was so great that Officer Philbrick’s duty weapon was bent to nearly a ninety degree angle.
 Officer Philbrick’s weapon is displayed at the Auburn Police Department as a reminder of the ultimate sacrifice he gave to the citizens of our city.

 Officer Philbrick had served with the Auburn Police Department for two years.
 He was survived by his wife and two daughters.

 Click here to visit Officer Philbrick's memorial on the Officer Down Memorial Page (ODMP) website.

-Residents and visitors to Auburn will notice the newly-relocated law enforcement memorial at the intersection of Court and Turner Streets, across from Auburn's City Hall building.
+Residents and visitors to Auburn will notice our beautiful law enforcement memorial at the intersection of Court and Turner Streets, across from Auburn's City Hall building.
 This memorial, which was previously situated in front of the Auburn Police Department at One Minot Avenue, was moved to its impressive new location in 2011.

 The memorial was relocated thanks to the generosity of several community partners.
 Led by K & K Excavation, these businesses and individuals made this project a reality, donating thousands of dollars worth of materials and labor.
 They took delicate care in the creation of this memorial site.
 They did it for our city, for our police officers and most importantly, for the families of Officers Philbrick and Bonney.

 On behalf of the Auburn Police Department; the Auburn Police Benefit Association; Auburn’s City Council and the citizens of Auburn, we extend a warm “thank you” to the following for their generous and extraordinary contributions to this project: K & K Excavation; Bill Johnson; Hebert Construction; Platz Associates; the City of Auburn Engineering Department; Gammon Landscaping Nursery; KMP Landscaping; The Sign Store; and the City of Auburn Public Works Department.